pboyer/taskapp/README.md

 `taskapp` is a simple task list app.
 I used [apex](http://apex.run) for AWS lambda packaging/deployment.
 I used [Terraform](https://www.terraform.io/) for deployment of DynamoDB and API Gateway.

 * I stored my aws config and credentials in ~/.aws/config and ~/.aws/credentials
 * You'll need to manually set the lambda credentials in project.json
 * Secrets should be stored in infrastructure/dev/secret.tfvars
+* Completed field contains null when there is no data
 * Example: https://ovfepswc3l.execute-api.us-east-1.amazonaws.com/dev/task/list?user=bar@baz.com

 ## Project layout